ihmeuw-demographics/demCore/README.md

 ## Getting help

-demViz function documentation and vignettes can be found at [https://ihmeuw-demographics.github.io/demViz/index.html](https://ihmeuw-demographics.github.io/demViz/index.html)
+demCore function documentation and vignettes can be found at [https://ihmeuw-demographics.github.io/demCore/index.html](https://ihmeuw-demographics.github.io/demCore/index.html)

-If you encounter a clear bug, missing documentation, or a feature you'd like to see implemented please file an issue on [github](https://github.com/ihmeuw-demographics/demViz/issues) with the information requested in the issue template.
+If you encounter a clear bug, missing documentation, or a feature you'd like to see implemented please file an issue on [github](https://github.com/ihmeuw-demographics/demCore/issues) with the information requested in the issue template.

 ## Contributing